 Regular maintenance can also help detect small problems before they become much bigger, more costly concerns.
 Adhering to maintenance schedules means that vehicles remain in a prime working condition over longer periods which then tends to have a positive impact on resale values.

 2. Regular vehicle inspections help prevent unscheduled downtime

-During yard checks, at fuel islands or in specially designated lanes, inspections are the quickest way to find potential vehicle problems.
+During yard checks, at fuel islands or in specially designated lanes, inspections are the quickest way to find potential vehicle problems within your fleet.
 For trained maintenance personnel, inspections may be part of a day’s work, but it’s important that drivers play their part too in recognizing and reporting problems.

 Training your drivers on how to correctly conduct pre and post-trip inspections not only satisfies regulatory requirements, but also eliminates more costly problems.
 A system then needs to be in place to communicate these concerns to your shop technicians.